Callonz/Uplotopia/README.md

 ## Features
 * Take and upload a screenshot of the entire screen.
 * Crop a screenshot and upload the area of said screenshot.
+* Uploading text from clipboard.

 ## Upcoming features
 * Uploading files from clipboard.
-* Uploading text from clipboard.
+* GUI to configure the the values.

 ## Setup